Although no actual test for eating disorders exists, there is much that can be done to discover whether or not a family member has anorexia.

 If anorexia is suspected, communication is a good place to start.
 Talk with the young child or adolescent about general subjects such as school, sports, or friends.
 These conversations may lead to other topics that may elicit more insight regarding feelings and emotions.
 Do not expect the child to admit to having an eating disorder, because the truth is, they rarely do.
 This is not a privacy issue, it is the secrecy and deception that is part of the disease.
 In some cases, the child may be forthcoming and agree to change her behaviors regarding food, get back on the right track and take better care of her health; but again, probably not.

 Professional treatment is often required with anorexia.
 Engaging a therapist, one with eating disorder experience, is a good start.
-However, if real change isn't seen in a reasonable amount of time, inpatient treatment is recommended, such as the inpatient treatment offered at Remuda Ranch Programs for Eating and Anxiety Disorders.
+However, if real change isn't seen in a reasonable amount of time, inpatient treatment is recommended, such as the inpatient treatment offered at Remuda Ranch at The Meadows Programs for Eating and Anxiety Disorders.